-In addition to various television advertisements for Dance Theatre of Harlem, Karlya also appeared in a national television commercial for Sugar Free Dr
+In addition to various television advertisements for Dance Theatre of Harlem, Karlya also appeared in a national television commercial for Sugar Free Dr. Pepper®.

 After leaving DTH, Karlya joined choreographer Igal Perry in the creation and debut of his first company Peridance, where she performed works created for her by Mr. Perry, John Butler, and Benjamin Harkarvy.
 In 1986, she chose to broaden her education and moved to Paris to study French: the language, the art of translation, and the French culture.
 Karlya returned to the US in 1989 fluent in French with diplomas in Business French and Translation and used the language to begin working in the world of fine jewelry for the house of Van Cleef & Arpels in both New York and Beverly Hills.
 In 1998, Karlya and her family relocated from Los Angeles to Oakland, California.
 Since moving to Oakland, Karlya has worked with Oakland Ballet on several occasions teaching company classes and as rehearsal director and, in 2000, served as advisor to the Oakland Ballet.

-Dance always being her first love, Ms. Shelton-Benjamin is never far from the dance world and is always to share her knowledge and experience with aspiring dancers, especially those of color.
-She has most recently worked with her long time friend, Cleo Parker Robinson and her company, Cleo Parker Robinson Dance, in her hometown of Denver, Colorado.
+Dance always being her first love, Ms. Shelton-Benjamin is never far from the dance world and is always willing to share her knowledge and experience with aspiring dancers, especially those of color.
+She has most recently worked with her long time friend Cleo Parker Robinson and her company Cleo Parker Robinson Dance in her hometown of Denver, Colorado.
 In 2016, Ms. Shelton-Benjamin managed the 2016 Summer Intensive Program for CPRD and has taught ballet classes to the professional company.

 In 2003, Karlya created her own photography business, photography and design by Karlya™, exploring and performing another branch of her artistry.
-She enjoys doing portraiture, photographing children and families, food and especially dancers.
-Her photographs and services can be accessed at
+She enjoys doing portraiture and photographing children, families, food, and especially dancers.